Aleks1014/BookBoulevard/README.md

 - [Technologies](#technologies)

 ## Introduction
-BookBoulevard in an online bookstore
+BookBoulevard in an online bookstore platform that incorporates key functionalities such as user authentication, book catalog management and shopping cart management.
+It will also have the ability to process secure payments and tracking orders.
+Additionally, it will have a recommendation system that will analyze user preferences to suggest personalized book recommendations.

 ## Getting Started